FACEPrep-ProGrad/code-along-stage-1-super-over/README.md

 We will divide our work into two parts:

 - part I - create a webpage with no styles, just add HTML and
-- part II - add styles and make it perfect. 🎨

 So let's get started!